Reginaldo França

-Reginaldo de França Lopes (born 31 October 1969), known as Reginaldo França, is a Brazilian professional football manager and former player.
+Reginaldo de França Lopes (born 31 October 1969), known as Reginaldo França, is a Brazilian professional football coach and former player.
+He is the current head coach of Imperatriz.

 A defensive midfielder, França played his entire career for teams in the Ceará state, aside from a short period at Cascavel in 2004, and notably represented Ferroviário in the 2002 Série C. He retired in 2006 with São Benedito, and subsequently became their manager in the following year.
 As a manager, he also remained in his native state, notably managing Maranguape for nearly four consecutive years.